All Episodes

 And instead they focused on CNN and they saw Dana Bash and they saw Anderson Cooper.

-They had a woman, they had uh a gay homosexual.
+They had a gay, homosexual.

-Seems there were three people asked.
+Seems there were three people asking.

-Oh, there was there was an Hispanic guy.
+Oh, there was an Hispanic guy.

-There was an Hispanic guy asking Hispanic related questions.
+There was an Hispanic guy asking Hispanic-related questions.

 Oh, yeah, Don Lemon, a black guy, he got in.

-But at least he got some FaceTime.
+At least he got some FaceTime.

 It's exactly right.

-So the Washington Post, Don Lemon, black guy, Anderson Cooper and Dana Bash, White and an Hispanic guy and homosexual in that group, and they accuse CNN of not being diverse, and they miss entirely the Democrats on the stage.
+So the Washington Post, Don Lemon, black guy, Anderson Cooper, and then Dana Bash, white and an Hispanic guy and homosexual in that group.

 You've got to be trying to get that story.

-You I mean, how do you it's ridiculous?
+I mean, how do you ridiculous?

 But they go after CNN and give every Democrat on that stage a pass.